 Since its 1971 debut, Disney’s Contemporary Resort has been updated with curved linear shapes, and vibrant colors, textures and designs.
 Indirect lighting opens up the space and sets a mystical, modernistic mood.
 Bay Lake Tower at Disney’s Contemporary Resort (a Disney Vacation Club ownership resort) features studio, one- and two-bedroom villas, and a rooftop lounge delivering dramatic views of Walt Disney World Resort.

 Disney’s Grand Floridian Resort & Spa takes guests back to the days of Florida’s golden era when grand hotels and opulent lifestyles were prevalent.
 The resort features Victorian-style structures with gabled roofs, snow-white buildings capped with red roofs and turrets, carved moldings and luxurious furnishings.
 The elegance follows through in a 40,000-square-foot convention center.
-The luxurious Grand Floridian Spa & Health Club (reopens 2013) offers a broad, balanced program of beautifying services, such as facials, manicures and pedicures.
-Wellness services, such as massage therapy body treatments, are also featured, along with a fully equipped fitness center.
+The luxurious Senses – A Disney Spa at Disney’s Grand Floridian Resort & Spa offers a broad, balanced program of beautifying services, such as facials, manicures and pedicures.
+Wellness services, such as massages, body wraps and aromatherapy are also featured, along with a fully equipped fitness center.
+The Villas at Disney’s Grand Floridian Resort & Spa (a Disney Vacation Club property) features studios, one-, two- and three-bedroom villas and a wide variety of in-unit amenities.

 The famous lodges of American National Parks at the turn of the century are recalled at Disney’s Wilderness Lodge.
 Among the pine forests and natural surroundings on the southwestern shore of Bay Lake, the wilderness-themed resort features quarried stone and lodgepole pine with a log-structured main lobby.
 Next to the lodge is The Villas at Disney’s Wilderness Lodge (part of Disney Vacation Club).
 A unique feature of The Villas at Disney’s Wilderness Lodge is its themed living room area that features railroad memorabilia, including a special exhibit on loan from the Disney family of two of Walt Disney’s personal scale-model train cars and a piece of the original track.